KasparEtter/ef1p/pages/internet/internet.md

-Written as an April Fools' joke, [RFC](#request-for-comments) [1149](https://tools.ietf.org/html/rfc1149) describes a method to deliver packets on the link layer using [homing pigeons](https://en.wikipedia.org/wiki/Homing_pigeon).
+Written as an April Fools' joke, [RFC](#request-for-comments) [1149](https://tools.ietf.org/html/rfc1149) describes a method for delivering packets on the link layer using [homing pigeons](https://en.wikipedia.org/wiki/Homing_pigeon).
 While this method is of no practical importance, it shows the flexibility of the Internet layers